eg0nSpengler/Client/CONTRIBUTING.md

 #### How Do I Submit A (Good) Enhancement Suggestion?

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined [which repository](#atom-and-packages) your enhancement suggestion is related to, create an issue on that repository and provide the following information:
+If you have an idea for an enhancement, you should provide the following information in the issue:

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.